 I am pleased to announce that I will be playing live for the first time in many years.
 I feel very honoured to be given an opportunity to perform in the Evolving WoMan art-music-healing event curated by Chandrika Steinhardt.
-To be included with such an amazing line-up of painters, musicians and healers is incredible!
-Check out the details on Chandrika’s website.
-I very much support the theme of this event and feel it is a much needed ‘high vibration’.
-I am grateful that the collaborative event has catalysed me into action for live performance again.
+I very much support the theme of this event.
+I am grateful that it has catalysed me into action for live performance again.

-I will be performing on Saturday 27th of October at Arvy’s Gallery, Onlinda, which is an outer eastern part of greater Melbourne.
+I will be performing on Saturday 27th of October at Arvy’s Gallery, Onlinda, which is an outer eastern part of greater Melbourne, atop the hills of Mt Dandenong.
 The event is free, doors open from 2pm till late.

 Alongside myself there will be live music from the very talented and entertaining Davy Simony – plus, a premiere-playback of the new album from double hElyxir, the musical collab project with Chandrika and I. Also, there will be great art, food and drink, and hopefully some good mirth!